 - Foreign objects

-All of these may develop into a case of red eye.
+These may develop into a case of red eye.
 In parrots, conjunctivitis can spread throughout the eye but may reach the upper respiratory system.

 Symptoms Of Conjunctivitis